Rokasl/CS408_project/report/source/10_chapter_3.md

 In addition, the author attended a programming languages seminar where Frank language was discussed, thus gaining a practical perspective on the entire project.
-The author also read papers on relevant topics, such as “Compiling Exceptions Correctly” [@CompilingCorrectly] in order to broaden his subject knowledge, which assisted in mapping out the direction of the project.
+The author also read papers on relevant topics, such as "Compiling Exceptions Correctly" [@CompilingCorrectly] in order to broaden his subject knowledge, which assisted in mapping out the direction of the project.
 Further research was done to ensure the appropriateness of chosen languages and technologies.